Hackurman01/ctp-2/README.md

     ```
     In this line the particular key character(5th dynamic character) is checked with the 2nd index(ie the 3rd positioned) character of the hexadecimal converted sha256 hash of the username_trial.

-    Finally if all the characters are verified then the function returns True to the enter_lincense() fucntions which in turn envokes the :         decrypt_full_version(user_key) function.
+    Finally if all the characters are verified then the function returns True to the enter_lincense() functions which in turn envokes the :         decrypt_full_version(user_key) function.

 Therefore we must extract the required characters and concat them up with the static parts of the key to get the flag.
 The code for which would be:
 ```Python